YZCHEN727/YZCHEN727/README.md

-I am a first-year undergraduate student studying computer engineering.
+I am a first-year computer engineering student.
+My main interest is the computer hardware for artificial intelligence, especially neuromorphic computing.